How to Fix “No Valid MBOX Files were Found”?

 Apple Mail(macOS)

-• Adjust Directory Level: If you have a folder structure like MyMailboxes/Archive.mbox/, the application may expect you to select the parent folder (MyMailboxes) or the .mbox container, not the files inside.
-Try moving the MBOX file or folder one directory level up or down to see if the application’s import wizard can recognise it.
+- Try Adjusting Directory Level: Apple Mail stores mailboxes in a specific structure.
+For instance, if the path looks like MyMailboxes/Archive.mbox/, the application will expect the user to select the folder (MyMailboxes) or the .mbox container, not the files inside.
+Try moving the MBOX file or folder one directory up or down to see if Apple Mail’s import wizard can recognise it or not.

 For Mozilla Thunderbird